 Benchmark Transition Event......
-The occurrence of one or more of the following events with respect to the then-current Benchmark: (1) a public statement or publication of information by or on behalf of the administrator of the Benchmark announcing that such administrator has ceased or will cease to provide the Benchmark, permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark; (2) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark, the central bank for the currency of the Benchmark, an insolvency official with jurisdiction over the administrator for the Benchmark, a resolution authority with iurisdiction over the administrator for the Benchmark or a court or an entity with similar insolvency or resolution authority over the administrator for the Benchmark, which states that the administrator of the Benchmark has ceased or will cease to provide the Benchmark permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark; or (3) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark announcing that the Benchmark is no longer representative.
+The occurrence of one or more of the following events with respect to the then-current Benchmark: (1) a public statement or publication of information by or on behalf of the administrator of the Benchmark announcing that such administrator has ceased or will cease to provide the Benchmark, permanently or indefinitely, provided that, at the time of such statement or publication. there is no successor administrator that will continue to provide the Benchmark; (2) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark, the central bank for the currency of the Benchmark, an insolvency official with jurisdiction over the administrator for the Benchmark, a resolution authority with jurisdiction over the administrator for the Benchmark or a court or an entity with similar insolvency or resolution authority over the administrator for the Benchmark, which states that the administrator of the Benchmark has ceased or will cease to provide the Benchmark permanently or indefinitely, provided that, at the time of such statement or publication, there is no successor administrator that will continue to provide the Benchmark; or (3) a public statement or publication of information by the regulatory supervisor for the administrator of the Benchmark announcing that the Benchmark is, or as of a specified date, will no longer be, representative.

-Beneficial Owner The beneficial owner of any Security.
+Beneficial Owner ......
+The beneficial owner of any Security.

-Ginnie Mae to act in the equivalent capacity as the Federal Reserve Bank of New York.
+Ginnie Mae to act in the equivalent capacity as the Federal Reserve Bank of

+New York.

-Book-Entry Security Any Security the beneficial ownership of which is reflected in book-entry form rather than certificated form through the facilities of the Book-Entry Depository.
+Book-Entry Security ......
+Any Security the beneficial ownership of which is reflected in book-entry form rather than certificated form through the facilities of the Book-Entry institutions in the State of New York are authorized or obligated by law or executive order to remain closed, or (c) a federal legal public holiday as defined in 5 U.S.C. section 6103.

+Depository.